Ayms/node-Tor/README.md

 	* If the counter is equal to TBD (5?), send db_end (to avoid loops between ORDBs)

-		* If the ORDB have chunks N to N+n it sends it to the stream that requested it.

-		* If not the ORDB checks OR_files['abcd'], the result is an array of [circ,size,type]

-			* if the result exists, the ORDB chooses the first one that has a valid circuit (and remove from the list those that are not valid) and sends the request, the circuit is removed from the list and put at the end.

-			* if the result does not exist:

 	* if chunk nb is 0, the ORDB checks OR_Stream['abcd'], the result is an array of chunks indexes.

 		* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 4 times the window size (N), the result is an array of [circ,type]